-Changing NCache compression settings will change the following configurations accordingly in config.ncconf file:
+Changes made to the NCache compression settings will effect the following configurations in the config.ncconf file accordingly.

 <compression enabled="true" threshold="500kb"/>

-This xml tag specifies whether the items greater than the specified threshold should be compressed/decompressed at client side.
+The above mentioned example specifies whether the items with size greater the threshold provided should be compressed/decompressed at client side or not.

 What does Compression do?

-Compression will not be applied on the objects of the size less than the specified threshold value, and they will travel via the network and will be stored in the cache in their original sizes.
+On the objects of the size less than the specified threshold value, NCache does not apply compression.
+These items travel through the network and are stored in the cache in their original sizes.

 Where does Compression Occur?